jlupien/hubitat-drivers/hatch/README.md

 This integration uses:
 - Hatch REST API for authentication and device discovery
-- AWS IoT Device Shadow HTTP API for device control
+- AWS IoT MQTT over WebSocket for real-time device control
 - AWS SigV4 request signing for secure API calls

 Based on research from: